 New Zealand’s first climate change lawsuit rejected by High Courtby Rebecca Macfie

-Thompson went to the High Court earlier this year to challenge the National-led Government’s two key climate goals – a 50% reduction in greenhouse gas emissions by 2050 and a 30% reduction by 2030 (compared with 2005 levels).
+Thomson went to the High Court earlier this year to challenge the National-led Government’s two key climate goals – a 50% reduction in greenhouse gas emissions by 2050 and a 30% reduction by 2030 (compared with 2005 levels).

 She argued the 2050 goal, set under the Climate Change Response Act, should have been reviewed and tightened after the Intergovernmental Panel on Climate Change published its latest scientific assessment in 2014.

-Justice Jillian Mallon’s 75 page decision, released on Thursday afternoon, agreed with Thompson that the 2050 target should have been reviewed in light of the new 2014 evidence.
+Justice Jillian Mallon’s 75 page decision, released on Thursday afternoon, agreed with Thomson that the 2050 target should have been reviewed in light of the new 2014 evidence.
 Former Climate Change Minister Paula Bennett “was required to turn her mind” as to whether there had been any material change between the 2014 IPCC synopsis report and the previous one, published in 2007.

 However, the recent general election and formation of a Labour-led coalition Government meant the matter had been overtaken by events.
 The new Government has announced it intends to set a new 2050 target of carbon neutrality, and Justice Mellon said it was therefore unnecessary for the court to order any action.

-The second part of Thompson’s lawsuit, seeking a judicial review of the former Government’s national climate goal under the Paris climate accord – called a “Nationally Determined Contribution”, or NDC – was rejected by the court.
+The second part of Thomson’s lawsuit, seeking a judicial review of the former Government’s national climate goal under the Paris climate accord – called a “Nationally Determined Contribution”, or NDC – was rejected by the court.

-Thompson argued the NDC target of a 30% reduction in greenhouse gases by 2030 fell well short of the deep cuts needed to avoid dangerous climate change.
+Thomson argued the NDC target of a 30% reduction in greenhouse gases by 2030 fell well short of the deep cuts needed to avoid dangerous climate change.
 She also alleged the economic modelling relied on in setting the target did not take proper account of the enormous economic cost of unmitigated climate change.

-Thompson further argued that the Government had failed to give proper consideration to the position of the low-lying Tokelau Islands, which are part of New Zealand and which are highly exposed to rising seas.
+Thomson further argued that the Government had failed to give proper consideration to the position of the low-lying Tokelau Islands, which are part of New Zealand and which are highly exposed to rising seas.
 So vulnerable are the islands that the former Government was obliged to consider a target that was consistent with a maximum temperature rise of 1.5°C, she argued.

 Judge Mellon largely came down on the side of the former Government in relation to these arguments.
 Neither the UN Framework Convention on Climate Change nor the Paris climate accord set out the criteria for how a country should set its NDC targets, nor how it ought to assess the costs of the measures it intended to take.
 The Paris agreement set up a process of five-yearly reviews of national targets, and New Zealand is “free to review its 2030 target … as it considers it appropriate”.